 Please see the sections below for specific requirements for the master’s program to which you are applying.

-Applications may be submitted as early as the fall prior to the year of matriculation (for example, applications for Fall 2014 will be available in September 2013).
+Applications may be submitted as early as the fall prior to the year of matriculation (for example, applications for Fall 2016 will be available in Summer 2015).
 Application review takes place in two phases.
-Phase 1 includes review of applicants who apply by the priority deadline of January 15 (includes all Charles River Campus, Off-Campus, Advanced Standing, and International applicants).
+Phase 1 includes review of applicants who apply by the priority deadline of January 13 (includes all Charles River Campus, Off-Campus, Advanced Standing, and International applicants).
 The advantage of this deadline for applicants is that they receive earlier notification of an admissions decision as well as have a greater opportunity for merit-based scholarships, pending available funds.
 Phase 1 candidates are notified by March 1; some Phase 1 applicants, however, may be notified that an admissions decision will be delayed.
-Phase 2 includes review of all applicants who apply by the March 3 deadline—except Advanced Standing and International, who must apply by January 15.
+Phase 2 includes review of all applicants who apply by the March 2 deadline—except Advanced Standing and International, who must apply by January 13.
 Phase 2 applicants are notified by April 30.

 Applicants who have a GPA below 3.0 must take the GRE or MAT and candidates for whom English is not their first language must take the TOEFL or IELTS (more information on requirements for international applicants can be found at our International Applicants page.
 Advanced Standing applicants must have a GPA of 3.0 or higher to be considered for the program.